 Each student will receive an informational packet for your review which will include schedules and donation requests.
-Informational packets will be sent home with all children this week on Thursday.
+Informational packets were sent home with all children 2 weeks ago on Friday (red paper).

 A few things to remember and will help the day to run smoothly for you:

-- If you have not scanned your license THIS YEAR, there will be a wait on party day.
-We would hate for anyone to miss their child's party.
+- If you have not scanned your license THIS YEAR.
 Feel free to stop by any day between 8:30-2:00 before the 17th to scan it in the system.

-- Limited seating in the cafeteria just like the classroom as the entire grade level will be partying at the same time. :)
+- Limited seating will be in the cafeteria just like the classroom as the entire grade level will be partying at the same time. :)

 - School-aged children or siblings will need to attend their own campus or sit in the front office during the party.
 Younger siblings (below the age of 4) are welcome to attend with the parent but will not participate in the party as it is for Hancock children.

 - We do not invite or retrieve school-aged siblings for the parties.

 - The informational packet will have further guidance if you plan to sign your children out early.